What are you looking for in a photographer?

 While ideally any photographers we hire would be experts in volleyball photography, we know that there actually aren't very many of those out there.

-However - to be honest - we weren't volleyball photographers when we got started in this either.
+We weren't volleyball photographers when we got started in this either.
 We fell into it and developed our eye and technique as time went one.

 If you've never photographed volleyball or have only photographed a bit of it and live in the Sacramento/San Joaquin valley area, there is hope.
 We're looking to put together some practice shooting dates here in Sacramento with some clubs that we commonly work with.